SidJain1412/SidJain1412.github.io/content/posts/hnsw-vector-databases.md

 - Vectors aren't duplicated across layers, links are.
 - The main tuning parameter is **M** (maximum degree of the graph).

-M controls the number of connections each node has in the graph.
+M controls the number of connections each node has in the graph (how many neighbors each point can link to).
 Graph size is roughly a bit more than ≈ `num_vectors * M * pointer_size`.

 ### How do I choose M?
 Can I change it later?